-Otherwise stated, what was lost in translation to Israeliness, the center seeks to restore to a new, more inclusive Israeliness.
+Otherwise stated, the center seeks to restore what was lost in translation to Israeliness to a new, more inclusive Israeliness.

-include classes with traditional Ethiopian religious leaders (Kessim), conferences, study tours to Ethiopia, and cooperation with other Ethiopian Jewry organizations, an academic journal about Ethiopian Jewry and more.
+Activities include classes with traditional Ethiopian religious leaders (Kessim), conferences, study tours to Ethiopia, cooperation with other Ethiopian Jewry organizations, an academic journal on Ethiopian Jewry, and more.

 About the Donor

 The Gewurz Family of Montreal, Canada, is proud to support Rabbi Dr. Sharon Shalom in the establishment of The International Center for Ethiopian Jewish Heritage Study and Research at Ono Academic College.